Getting Started Checklist

-Whether you are planning to build your own system or purchase a complete system, we recommend you go through this list to help you plan your system accordingly.
+Whether you are planning to build your own system or purchase a complete system, we recommend you go through this list to help you plan your project accordingly.
 Gathering this information is extremely helpful for our team when we are assisting customers so we can ensure that we are providing the best possible solution to meet your goals and objectives.

 - Are you a Do-it-Yourselfer?
 Or do you prefer purchasing something that is already properly designed and well proven?
 This is an important consideration before getting started in aquaponics.
-DIY aquaponics can be extremely fun and rewarding but can also take a long time as you may be trying to figure things out on your own.
+DIY aquaponics can be extremely fun and rewarding but can also take a long time as you are trying to figure many things out on your own.
 If you want to get up and running quickly you may be better off with a proven system with instructions and technical support.
-Either way, we have complete systems or individual components available for which ever path you choose.
+Either way, we have complete aquaponic systems or individual components available for which ever path you choose.

 - Are you frequently traveling and may be away from your fish and plants for extended periods?
 While some things can be automated, a typical system will often need to be attended to daily even if just for a few minutes.
 If you are not going to be around, it’s a good idea to make sure you have a trustworthy person who is trained on how to take care of the system in the event you are away.

 - What are your goals and objectives for your aquaponic system?
 This may spawn several other questions such as: Are you intending to grow a wide variety of food on a weekly basis for your family?
 Are you just experimenting and tinkering?
-Are intending to eat your fish?
+Are you intending to eat your fish?
 In other words why are you doing this in the first place?
 All of these questions and more should be thought through so you can plan your system accordingly.
 This is also important information for us to know so we can help make sure you get the best system to meet your growing goals.

 - Do you have funds available to purchase the equipment needed both at the outset as well as ongoing supplies such as fish feed and supplements?
 Depending on your goals and objectives the size system you need could range from a few hundred dollars to several thousand dollars.
 The scale of the system and your management of it will also require ongoing financial support to cover costs of utilities, supplies and additional expansion if desired.

 - Will your floor support the load of your aquaponic system?
 Larger home systems can be extremely heavy.
-One gallon of water weighs 8.5 lbs so a 200 gallon tank with two media beds and a sump tank will weigh well over 1 ton.
+One gallon of water weighs 8.5 lbs so a 200 gallon tank with two media beds and a sump tank will weigh well over 2000 lbs.
 Larger systems such as our Aquabundance Modular Systems are best suited to be on ground level and on a concrete pad or other structurally reinforced floor system that can support the weight.

 - Can your floor easily be cleaned when it gets wet?
 Notice we didn’t say “if” here.
 Water will get on the floor at some point whether it’s from a real accident such as over filling the system or the fish splashing around when they are eating.
 It’s a good idea to place your system on a surface that is easily cleanable and one that you don’t mind getting wet.
 In other words not on your living room carpet.